Program Endorsed by Missouri 2021

 Currently, there is no statewide organized effort to preserve Missouri Civil War heritage, arguably the most interesting of all the states; and a case can be made for the fact that Missouri suffered more from that war than any other state.
 Even so, that history has almost been forgotten, and many do not even realize that Missouri played a major role in the first year of the war.
 One major hurdle is some of the sites that are still open to the public are currently “on life support” and in danger of closing.

-As we are working to keep the Civil War history of Missouri alive for future generations, so they can learn what happened during that war and appreciate the sacrifices of those who suffered through it.
+We are working to keep the Civil War history of Missouri alive for future generations, so they can learn what happened during that war and appreciate the sacrifices of those who suffered through it.
 Hopefully, the interest demonstrated by passport participants will encourage site managers to apply for federal funds for the preservation and improvement of their sites for the benefit of future generations.

 Please take a moment to thank the volunteers at the different sites for their work at preserving Missouri Civil War history.
 Through their efforts, we learn of the turmoil across the state and hardships endured by many.
 Please, also consider volunteering with your local historical society, museum, or historical site.